AdrianaVillagran/til-app/README.md

 # T.I.L.
 App

-*The Today I Learned (T.I.L.)
-App is a site where users can login and store beads of wisdom and interesting factoids that he/she learns throughout the day.
+*Today I Learned (T.I.L.) is an app where users can login and store beads of wisdom and interesting factoids that he/she learns throughout the day.
 Even if you're not a user you can see other knowledge nuggets left by other users.*

 [https://whispering-earth-61253.herokuapp.com/]()